Older events and some on-going activities are archived below.

-Mile End Community Project are holding a free workshop in collaboration with Queen Mary’s Centre for Public Engagement 09:30-12:30 on Thursday 3 May titled “Languages in our Lives: The Joys and Struggles of Speaking Languages”.
-Professor Devyani Sharma and others will facilitate the workshop, the description of which is below in both text and poster form.
-The event takes place at Southern Grove Community Centre.
-Find out more and book your space by emailing firstname.lastname@example.org or calling 07931 732 153.
+Mile End Community Project held a free workshop in collaboration with Queen Mary’s Centre for Public Engagement on May 3 titled “Languages in Our Lives: The Joys and Struggles of Speaking Languages”.
+Professor Devyani Sharma and others facilitated the workshop.
+The description of the event together with some insights is presented below.
+Find out more by emailing email@example.com or calling 07931 732 153.

 Even though nearly a quarter of Londoners speak a main language other than English, it is very common in London for people to speak two languages or more.